graphext/cuery/actors/serps/.actor/README.md

 - **Use targeted keywords**: Focus on keywords relevant to your industry and business goals
 - **Enable brand tracking**: Add your brands and main competitors for comprehensive competitive analysis
-- **Configure geographic targeting**: Set appropriate country and language for your target market
+- **Configure geographic targeting**: Set appropriate countryCode and language for your target market
 - **Optimize batch size**: Use 50-100 keywords per batch for efficient processing
 - **Enable AI analysis**: Use topic and intent extraction for deeper SERP insights
 - **Monitor AI overviews**: Track entity mentions in Google's AI-powered results